AndrewVSutherland/doubly-isogenous/Enumerating Pairs/README.md

 # Functions

-There are two main functions that the user should be aware of:
+There are three main functions that the user should be aware of:

 - matches(q)